The Aviator

 Francesca Scorsese's debut.
 D

 Two scenes were filmed aboard the retired ocean liner R.M.S.
-Queen Mary, permanently berthed in [...]
+Queen Mary, permanently berthed in Long [...]
 D

 Jane Lynch's scenes as Amelia Earhart were cut from the movie.
 D